AbdelrahmanZayed/AbdelrahmanZayed.github.io/Research.md

 <!-- Content -->
 <div class="column">
-I like working on anything related to the responsible use of AI, such as developing novel and efficient bias mitigation methods and studying other harms like hate speech and hallucination.
-I am also interested in introducing novel fairness assessment metrics.
+I like working on anything related to responsible AI, such as developing novel and efficient bias mitigation methods and studying other harms like hate speech and hallucination.
+Given the limitations of bias metrics, I am also interested in introducing new fairness assessment metrics.
 		<div style="text-align: left">
 		<img src="figures/me_working.png" width="400">
 		<p style="text-align: center;"> </p>